sudheerthan/STM32_BareMetal_Programming/BlinkLED/README.md

 1. **Prepare the Setup**: Set up your STM32F103 board with the LED connected to pin PC13.
 2. **Run the Program**: Power on the board and observe the LED blinking.
-3. **Capture Picture**: Use a camera or smartphone to capture a picture of the LED output.

 ![LED Output](blinkled.gif)